DanielAbdiaj/Magic_Memory_Card_Game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## This React App it's hosted in this 2 domains
+## This React App it's hosted in this domain
 ### https://stately-zabaione-7fda74.netlify.app

 ## Available Scripts